Incensed Spain threatens Argentina after YPF seizure

 Repsol's Brufau said he suspected nationalization of YPF was imminent when he tried to contact Fernandez last Friday and was told that the president "was angry" and did not want to speak.

-YPF has been under pressure from Fernandez's center-left government to boost oil production, and its share price has plunged in recent months on speculation about a state takeover.
+YPF has been under pressure from Fernandez's centre-left government to boost oil production, and its share price has plunged in recent months on speculation about a state takeover.

 Spanish investment in Argentina may now be at risk after the move on YPF.
 In the "reconquista", or reconquest, of the 1990s, newly privatized Spanish businesses bought Latin American banks, telephone companies and utilities.
 "Reconquista" refers to the Spanish conquest of the region 500 years earlier.